-The term 'practitioner' means an individual UKCP registrant who practises psychotherapy or psychotherapeutic counselling.
+The term 'practitioner' means an individual UKCP registrant via CSRP who practises psychotherapy.

-The term 'client' includes individuals, couples, families or groups who engage in psychotherapy or psychotherapeutic counselling.
+The term 'client' includes individuals, couples, families or groups who engage in psychotherapy.

 Should a concern arise about a practitioner's practice, it is against these standards that it will be judged under the Complaints and Conduct Process.